ng-dst/integra/README.md

 6. To add registry key: `integra.exe addReg "HKEY_SAMPLE_KEY\Path\Key"`
 7. (optional) Verify on-demand from terminal: `integra.exe verify`
 8. View results: open _EventVwr.exe_ (go to _Windows Logs/Application_)

+_*_ requires administrative privileges (Run as Admin)

+For security reasons, it is recommended to store Object List under write-protected location, where write access is restricted to administrators only.

 ## Registry